 What is the County Seat of Plymouth County, IA?

 The County Seat is located in Le Mars and the county government website is http://www.co.plymouth.ia.us

-Cities and towns located in the Plymouth county include Akron, Brunsville, Craig, Hinton, Kingsley, Le Mars, Merrill, Oyens, Remsen, Struble, Westfield.
+Cities and towns located in the County include Akron, Brunsville, Craig, Hinton, Kingsley, Le Mars, Merrill, Oyens, Remsen, Struble, Westfield.

-Plymouth County vital records can be found at the Iowa Office of Vital Records which has copies of birth, marriage, divorce and death records.
+Plymouth County vital records can be found at the Iowa Office of Vital Records which has copies of birth, marriage and death records from July 1880.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Iowa for current fees and application process.